Nepal Bhutan Trekking Tour

 • The Everest Hotel or a similar hotel in Kathmandu

-• Hotel accommodation in Bhutan
+• Hotel and Tent accommodation in Bhutan

 • Meals as per an itinerary